dogolpeezon/GLFW-cube-and-pyramid/README.md

 # GLFW-cube-and-pyramid
 OpenGL GLFW Cube pyramid

 This is my cube example of using GLFW with a more Object Oriented way.
 It was written on Linux mint system.
-I am working on a cross compilation make.
+I am working on a cross compilation cmake.

-I have wrote a manager for the loop as all the examples i had found on line were written all in one file.. this is a start to creating more a type of application.
+All the examples i had found on line were written all in one file.. this is a start to creating more a type of application.
 Next working on the keyboard input to selet and control.

 Build..

 You can simply use the cmake file to compile the example..

  Download zip..
  cd /GLFW-cube-and-pyramid-master.zip/
  cmake build

 For libs and include are in the deps/ directory.
 Prob best to apt-get GL libs though.